AnswerDotAI/fsdp_qlora/README.md

 - back in fsdp_qlora folder, run `python train.py` to test lora train

 Check out different combos of settings.
-For example, `python train.py --wrapping_policy size --train_type qlora` to do qlora with every layer wrapped individually.
+For example, `python train.py --train_type qlora` to do qlora instead of the default lora

-The low-memory option (loading on only one shard and using sync_module_states) works with LoRA but not QLoRA yet.
+The low-memory option (loading on only one shard and using sync_module_states) works with LoRA but not QLoRA yet. size-based wrapping policy gave an error but I think it should work, will update if I get it going.